StabbyMcDuck/neo4j_ecto/README.md

-# elixir_neo4j_adapter
+# neo4j_ecto
-An adapter for having Neo4j work in Elixir projects
+An adapter for having Neo4j work in Elixir projects.